NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Sidestep.md

 * * *

-You deftly step out of the way of an attack, letting the blow continue.
-You redirect the attack to a creature of your choice that is adjacent to you and within the reach of the triggering attack.
+You deftly step aside and gently redirect an attack.
+You redirect the triggering attack to a creature of your choice that is adjacent to you and within the attack's reach or maximum range.
 The attacker rerolls the Strike's attack roll against the new target.

 *Source: Pathfinder Player Core*
 *ORC*